 Recognizing non-verbal communication

 There are many ways of communicating.
 The look on someone’s face and their body language is also a way of communicating and often has more meaning than the words that come out of their mouth.
-A person is probably not comfortable with what is happening if s/he:
+A person is probably not comfortable with what is happening if they:

-- is not responding to your touch;
+- are not responding to your touch;

-- pushes you away;
+- push you away;

-- has stiffening muscles.
+- have stiffening muscles.